Security Guard in TorontoHousing & Career Guide · 2026

 How long does it take a Security Guard to buy a home in Toronto?

-Based on 2026 market data, a Security Guard earning approximately $46K/year needs around 24 yr 7 mo of gross income to afford a 2-bedroom condo in Toronto.
+Based on 2026 market data, a Security Guard earning approximately $46K/year needs around 24 yr 7 mo of gross income to afford a 2-bedroom home in Toronto.
 This uses a standard savings and down-payment model.
-That timeline is among the longest in Canada for this occupation — Calgary offers a significantly shorter path at 13 yr 11 mo.
+That timeline is among the longest across major Canadian cities for this occupation — Calgary offers a significantly shorter path at 13 yr 11 mo.

 What percentage of income does a Security Guard spend on rent in Toronto?

-At current market rents, a Security Guard in Toronto spends approximately 74.3% of gross income on a 2-bedroom apartment.
+At current market rents ($2,850 CAD/mo for a 2BR), a Security Guard in Toronto spends approximately 74.3% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Toronto significantly exceeds this threshold for Security Guards — renting here places meaningful pressure on savings and financial flexibility.

 Is Toronto a good city for Security Guards to immigrate to?

 Steady demand.
-Government, airport, and corporate security positions pay notably more than retail.
-Supervisory roles available within 1–2 years.
+Government, airport, and corporate security positions pay notably more than retail in both countries.
 Most diverse city in Canada.
 Large South Asian, Chinese, and Filipino communities with extensive settlement support.
 The financial data suggests Security Guards should weigh Toronto carefully — the housing cost relative to income is high.
 Calgary offers a comparably strong job market with significantly lower housing pressure.

-Do Security Guards need a Canadian licence to work in Toronto?
+Do Security Guards need a local licence to work in Toronto?

-Provincial security guard licence required (e.g., Security Guard Basic Licence in BC and Ontario).
+Canada: Provincial security guard licence.
+US: State guard card or security licence — most states require background check and training hours.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Ontario has some of the more rigorous assessment processes.
 Factor in 6–18 months for credential recognition depending on your profession.

 Get your personalised numbers